 Living and Working Conditions

 Those participating in this effort must be flexible and willing to work as a member of the team.
 Travel, living, and working conditions may be difficult at times.
 The work may be strenuous and the climate will be different.
 Once applications and deposits have been received, team members will be given information, which will answer many questions about the trip.
-An orientation will be provided for each team prior to departure.
-The orientation manual can be read here.
+Team members should consult the orientation manual, which can be read here, for more information.

 Smoking, chewing tobacco, and drinking alcoholic beverages may be highly offensive to other Christians.
 Team members must refrain from these activities while traveling with Baptists on Mission.